What is a Grade Point Average (GPA)? Why is a Good GPA Important?

 Study Abroad Expert

-What is GPA score: Cracking the code for US universities can feel overwhelming, especially with unfamiliar terms like GPA.
-But worry not.
-This guide will equip you with all you need to know about what is GPA for US admissions.
+This article will equip you with all you need to know about what is GPA for US admissions.
 America is a country essentially different from India.
-They have different policies, and different ways of measuring things and are more comfortable in grading than quantifying every score.
-Simply put, America follows, what is known as a Grade Point Average (GPA) score to measure your academic ability – success or failure.
-If planning to pursue your studies in USA, understanding what is GPA score is and how the GPA calculator works.
+They have different policies and different ways of measuring things and are more comfortable in grading than quantifying every score.
+America follows a system known as a Grade Point Average (GPA) score to measure academic success or failure.
+If planning to pursue your studies in USA or any other country where GPA is accepted understand what is GPA score is and how the GPA calculator works.
+We have a free GPA calculator also for free use based on percentage or CGPA, you can also check that.
+Once you know how much you need to score you can easily apply to your preferred universities abroad.
+You can now go ahead and check the article and read everything about GPA, GPA calculation and how much GPA you need for admissions.

 Percentage To GPA